salt26/rpsbrawl/README.md

   request: "hand",
   response: "error",
   type: "message",
-  message: "Room is not in a play mode"
+  message: "Room is not in a play mode."
 }
 ```